Understanding Transformer Turns Ratio: Basics and Measurement

 Advertisement

-This article explains the fundamentals of transformer turns ratio, providing the relevant equation and mentioning the transformer turns ratio meter used for testing.
+This article explains the fundamentals of transformer turns ratio (TTR), providing the relevant equation and mentioning the transformer turns ratio meter used for testing including its major benefits.

 The core function of a transformer is to convert alternating voltage from one level to another.
 Its operation is based on the principle of electromagnetic induction.
 Applying AC voltage to the primary winding creates a changing magnetic field, which then passes through the secondary windings.
 This induces voltage changes in the secondary winding.
 According to Lenz’s law, the output voltage will have the opposite polarity compared to the input voltage.